 I wanted to include resources that might help you better understand the medical billing process in this section.
 Here are a few you can review:

 Understanding your Medical Bills: This article will assist you in understanding your medical bills.
 Click here to read.

-Human Resource Department: If you have healthcare insurance through your employer, your Human Resource Department can assist you with questions you have or refer you to someone who can help you.
+Human Resource Department: If you have healthcare insurance through your employer, your Human Resource Department can assist you with questions or refer you to someone who can help you.
 Again, do not be afraid to ask for help.
-Paying medical bills is a complex task that most people find it distressing.
+Paying medical bills is a complex task that most people find distressing.
 Asking questions and getting clear information is important.

 I hope this information helps you better understand your role in paying your medical bills.
-As a last bit of advice try to keep up to date paying your medical bills as this will prevent them from accumulating and putting you into a deep hole.
-If you have trouble keeping up with your medical bills due to your healthcare challenges the most important thing you can do is to let the various providers know that you are sick and will address the bills in due time and are not ignoring their request for payments.
-Also, do not be afraid to ask your family or freinds for help.
+As a last bit of advice, try to keep up to date by paying your medical bills, as this will prevent them from accumulating and putting you into a deep hole.
+If you have trouble keeping up with your medical bills due to your healthcare challenges, the most important thing you can do is to let the various providers know that you are sick and will address the bills in due time and are not ignoring their request for payments.
+Also, do not hesitate to ask your family or friends for help.

 Please email me if you have questions or comments.
-You can reach me via email at [email protected]
+You can reach me via email at [email protected].